myriadrf/lms-suite/README.md

 This is for use with the Zipper interface board (FMC and HSMC) and can be built for Windows or Linux.

+### FFTviewer

+This is for use with the DE0-Nano and RASDR DigiRED interfaces, and can be built for Windows or Linux.

 Licence
 -------